Jasonxu5/Healio/README.md

 ## Build and Deploy

-- Run `npm i` in the root directory
+- Run `npm i` in the client directory
-- Run `npm run start` in the root directory
+- Run `npm run start` in the client directory
 - Run `node www.js` in the server directory to start server

 ## Team